DaniqueJ-R/milestone_proj_3/mis/README_notes.md

 Added audio, but sometimes js does not catch which file to play and logs error - fixed?

 Drop down not fully working, reloading page and showing new note but not filtering as it should.

+MAking sidebr be notmal nav bar, I figured out its the display flex in the body thats making it stay to the side like that, ave to remove that when mobile szed and it should work?
+Nav bar keeps taking up sidebar space